-Dating back to 1759, Helmsley Walled Garden nestles at the bottom of the North York Moors between the Grade One listed landscape of Duncombe Park and the scheduled ancient monument of Helmsley Castle.
-The garden was a major employer during most of its history, but following the First World War, it was leased as a commercial enterprise and was run as such until 1984.
+Dating back to 1759, Helmsley Walled Garden lies in the North York Moors National Park next to Duncombe Park and Helmsley Castle.
+The garden was a major employer during most of its history, but following the First World War, it was leased as a commercial enterprise until falling into dereliction in the 19080s.Â

-So enjoy a day out a Helmsley Walled Garden, for more details visit http://www.helmsleywalledgarden.org.uk
+So enjoy a day out a Helmsley Walled Garden, for more details visit www.helmsleywalledgarden.org.uk